Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is No significant difference in overall damage between durations.
+The correct answer is NSAIDs.

 🔍 Key Findings